monnky/ComfyUI-Story2Video/README.md

 3. Lumi the Firefly, Female,[CREATURE]
 Ancient, A glowing golden firefly no larger than a thumb.
 Has delicate translucent wings and a glowing body that pulses with warm yellow light.
 Speaks in a gentle, warm voice.

+Objects Descriptions
+1. Bronze Lantern, [OBJECT]
+A tarnished bronze lantern with an etched vine pattern circling its base, a curved iron handle, and a thick glass pane clouded with age.
+Glows with a faint amber light when active.
+2. Rolled Parchment Map, [OBJECT]
+An aged, yellowed parchment map tied with a frayed brown cord, its edges soft and curling, inked with faded trail markings in dark brown ink.

 Scene 1: The Attic Discovery
 [ID: BG_1] Location: The Attic of Willow Hollow Cottage Rain tapped softly on the roof while Mira explored her grandmother's dusty attic.
 She discovered a strange bronze lantern.